 With UniFirst, you get the best of both worlds.
-We're a nationwide supplier with over 250 locally operated service facilities throughout the U.S. and Canada.
+We're a nationwide supplier with 260 locally operated service facilities throughout the U.S. and Canada.
 That means we're close by and ready to handle all your uniforming needs.

 Here's a useful list of questions to consider when comparing uniform suppliers:

 Extra measures, such as counting the garments four times prior to each delivery or offering a scan-in system with on-demand reporting, help eliminate garment shortages.

 All of your work shirts should be individually pressed—at no additional charge—to give you that sharp, crisp look.